 Youth entering grades 10 and above are invited to take part in this week of faith, physical labor, and service for the children the school.
 Experienced adults, including Jim Bizal and Brian Ostenso both with 10+ year associations with the school, will lead the trip.
 St. Stephen’s rector, the Rev. Tom Cook, will travel with the group as chaplain and co-worker along with other adult leaders.
-For further info: firstname.lastname@example.org or email@example.com.
+For further info contact our Youth Minister, Matt Lewellyn-Otten at firstname.lastname@example.org.

-The all inclusive fee for the trip is approximately $2,000.
-Fees include a required donation to the school.
-Some need based scholarship aid is available; contact Rev. Tom Cook for information.
-The fee schedule is as follows –
+The all-inclusive fee for the trip is about $2,000.
+Fees include airfare, hotel, meals, all ground transportation and a required donation to the school.
+Some need-based scholarship aid is available; contact Rev. Tom Cook for information.

 St. Stephen’s Outreach Dollars At Work